perezcarreno/chatgpt-remix-vercel/README.md

 # ChatGPT Remix

-This is a Remix Stack focused on creating a ChatGPT conversations interface.
-It supports multiple users, response streaming, multiple conversations, and a database (PostgreSQL) message history.
+This is a Remix Stack focused on creating a ChatGPT conversations interface, it runs on Vercel serverless functions, with Vercel Storage.
+It supports multiple users, response streaming, multiple conversations, and persistent message history.
 It was based off the [Remix Indie Stack](https://github.com/remix-run/indie-stack), so it is has everything you need to get you started exploring.

 Learn more about [Remix Stacks](https://remix.run/stacks).

 ## Motivation

 I created this project because I could not find complete examples on how to use both Remix and the ChatGPT API with streaming and persistent conversation history, without getting overly complex.
-The idea is for this to be something anyone can run on their machine and not need to spin up Redis, Postgres, Docker, etc. I know a lot of people want to learn about this topic, so I hope this helps some of you get up and running faster.
+The idea is for this to be something anyone can run on their machine and deploy Vercel, without needing any third-party services.
+I know a lot of people want to learn about this topic, so I hope this helps some of you get up and running faster.

 This will be an evolving project to which I will add new features, better styling, etc. So if you're interested, hop on for the ride!